Key Takeaways

 The Legal Test: Control Is Everything

-The most common test for determining employee status is the "economic reality" test, used under the Fair Labor Standards Act.
-Courts look at the totality of the circumstances, focusing on:
+The most common test for determining employee status is the "economic reality" test, used under the Fair Labor Standards Act (29 U.S.C. § 207).
+Courts look at the totality of the circumstances, and no single factor is dispositive.
+But six factors consistently emerge as the most important.

-True contractors can profit by working efficiently or lose money on bad deals.
-If you're paid by the hour with no real upside or downside based on your business decisions, that suggests employment.
+The second factor is opportunity for profit or loss.
+True independent contractors operate like businesses — they can make more money by working efficiently, taking on additional clients, or investing in better equipment.
+They can also lose money if a project goes sideways.
+If you're paid by the hour with no real upside or downside based on your own business decisions, that economic reality points toward employment.

 The bottom line: What you're called on paper doesn't matter.
 What matters is how you actually work.